yxd97/PipeIntMul/README.md

 ## Introduction
 This multipiler takes in 2 32-bit unsigned integer and produce a 64-bit unsigned integer, having 6 stages with the architecture as shown below:
 ![Arch](https://github.com/YxdFlare/PipeIntMul/blob/modelsim/2.png)
-Each small multipiler in stage C0 to C3 is a 8bit-32bit iterative multipiler, which takes 12 cycles to complete an operation.
+Each small multipiler in stage C0 to C3 is an 8bit-32bit iterative multipiler, which takes 12 cycles to complete an operation.

 ## Simulation Instructions
 The current working testbench file is _test_PiptIntMul_varlat.v_.
 If you are using Xilinx ISE, please remove or comment all _"\`include"_.
 The file dependencies are shown below.
-The post_PAR simulation is currently not working.
+The post-PAR simulation is currently not working.

 - test_PipeIntMul_varlat.v
   - request_PipeIntMul.dat